haberdashPI/ShammaModel.jl/README.md

 These functions are quite stable; I'm using them extensively in other projects.
 They have not been cleaned up to make them accessible in any way yet.

-There are a few small oddities about how the parameters are defined that differ from the original paper: I need to clean these up eventually but they don't degrade the functionality, just make it harder to specify parameters.